 Traditionally, this Maldivian fish curry is served with rice or, when it’s eaten at breakfast, with roshi and tea.

-If you’re a vegetarian, then you might be worrying that there is nothing available for you to eat in the Maldives.
+If you’re a vegetarian, you might worry that there is nothing available for you to eat in the Maldives.
 Fortunately, that’s not the case.

 Saagu bondibai, made from sago, the soft core of tropical palm stems, is a delicious and filling dish that appeals to vegetarians and meat eaters alike.